axe-api/docs/docs/learn/routing.md

 `HandlerTypes` is a specific name of a route to describe the request.
 Because using HTTP Method doesn't describe clearly the aim of an HTTP request.

-For example, an HTTP `GET` request might aim to fetch a single data, or paginate all items. `HandlerTypes` in the Axe API ecosystem describes the aim of the HTTP request.
+For example, an HTTP `GET` request might aim to fetch a single data, or paginate all items. `HandlerTypes` in the Axe API ecosystem describes the **_aim of the HTTP request_**.

 Let's check the following table;